Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

 Thus $\R^{\lambda,\epstheo}$ is also the minimizer of $G_{\lambda,\epstheo}$.

 Finally, to take the limit $\epstheo \to 0$ together $\lambda \to 0$ we apply Theorem \ref{theo:GammaConvergence_stdt}. \end{proof}

-The rest of this section is devoted to the proofs of remaining theorems.
-The proof of Theorem \ref{thm:SDE_grad_min_KL} is not so involved, but for the convenience of the reader we recall some elements of stochastic analysis on manifolds.
+The rest of this section is dedicated to the proof of Theorem \ref{thm:SDE_grad_min_KL}, Theorem~\ref{theo:sparse_data} and Theorem~\ref{theo:GammaConvergence_stdt}.
+The proof of Theorem \ref{thm:SDE_grad_min_KL} is not so involved, though here we are working with $\Xset$ being a manifold and not the flat space.
 The proof of Theorem \ref{theo:sparse_data} is much more technical.
+It combines general ideas of $\Gamma$-convergence theory with well understood as well as newly established estimates for the Schrödinger problem.
 The main technical difficulty is the following: we assume some weak convergence of the family $\rhohat^{T}_i$ on $[0,1] \times \Xset$ against space-time continuous functions $a$, but to handle the data-fitting term we need to apply it to $a(t,x) = - \log \R_t(x)$ which has no such regularity \emph{a priori}.
 We use the heat flow to regularize the marginals $\R_t$, but we need quantitative estimates on how the different terms behave with the heat flow.
 We prove such estimates in Section \ref{sec:preliminary-for-them-sparse}.
-In particular, we need to understand how regularizing the marginals of $\R$ by the heat flow influences the value of $\Ent(\R|\W^\sigma)$: we prove a contraction estimate (see Proposition \ref{prop:heat_flow_decreases_A} and Proposition \ref{prop:properties_regularization}) where the Ricci curvature of the Riemannian manifold plays a key role; this is of its own interest.
+In particular, we need to understand how regularizing the marginals of $\R$ by the heat flow influences the value of $\Ent(\R|\W^\sigma)$: we prove a contraction estimate (see Proposition \ref{prop:heat_flow_decreases_A} and Proposition \ref{prop:properties_regularization}) where the Ricci curvature of the Riemannian manifold plays a key role.
+This result is new and is of its own interest, and for its proof, we provide an approach differing from related results.
 This will take care of the proof of Theorem \ref{theo:sparse_data}.
 The proof of Theorem \ref{theo:GammaConvergence_stdt} will then be routine.